sjwild/sjwild.github.io/_posts/2021-08-07-state-space-vote-intention.markdown

 # Expanding the model to Canada
-Using similar code, we can use the model for Canada.
-In the code below, I load pre-cleaned polls and run the model for the Liberal Party of Canada.
+Using the same model, we can estimate vote intention for parties in Canada.
+In the code below, I load pre-cleaned polls scraped from Wikipedia and run the model for the Liberal Party of Canada.

 ```julia
 election_day_2015 = Date(2015, 10, 19)